lincon-ac/lincon-ac/README.md

 ###

-<p align="left"> I'm Lincon, passionate about this incredible world of technology.</p>
+<p align="left"> I'm Lincon Agrizzi, passionate about this incredible world of technology.</p>

 ###